pjmidgard/Spring-187/README.md

 Spring-187
 Random Compression Created by Jurijus Pacalovas

-1. The code begins with a few predefined functions, including:
-   - `reverse_bits(data)`: A function to reverse specific bit patterns in binary data.
-   - `perform_custom_bit_replacements(data, bit_length, num_steps, condition)`: A function to perform custom bit replacements based on the specified steps and a condition function.

-2. The `read_write_binary_data` function takes care of reading and writing binary data.
-It has parameters for input and output filenames, the operation ("compression" or "extraction"), and a condition function.

-3. The main part of the code is user-driven, offering two options:
-   - Option 1: Compression and Save
-   - Option 2: Extraction and Save

-4. For compression, the code:
-   - Prompts the user to provide the name of the input file for compression and the output file for saving compressed data.
-   - Defines a threshold and a condition based on bit length (23 bits in this example).
-   - Reads the input file, reverses the first 512 bits, and performs custom bit replacements based on the condition.
-   - Writes the modified data to the output file and informs the user of successful compression.

-5. For extraction, the code:
+1. Import the `random` module to generate random data and other necessary modules.

+2. Define a function `generate_random_data(num_bits)` to create random data of a specified length in bits.

+3. Generate 99 sets of random bit patterns (Huffman trees) ranging from 8 to 106 bits in length.

+4. Define a function `compress_data(data, bit_patterns)` to compress input data using the generated Huffman trees.
+It iterates through the data and looks for the longest matching bit patterns to compress the data.

+5. Define a function `extract_data(compressed_data, bit_patterns)` to extract compressed data using the Huffman trees.
+It reverses the compression process by finding and removing the Huffman tree patterns.

+6. Define functions to save data to a binary file and read data from a binary file, making it possible to save and retrieve data.

+7. In the main program, the user is presented with options to perform compression, extraction, or exit.

-   - Prompts the user to provide the name of the input compressed file and the output file for saving the extracted data.
+8. If the user selects compression, they are prompted to enter the names of the input and output files.
+The program reads the data from the input file, compresses it using the Huffman trees, and saves the compressed data to the output file.
-   - Defines a threshold and a condition similar to the compression part.
-   - Reads the input file, reverses the first 512 bits, and performs custom bit replacements based on the condition.
-   - Writes the modified data to the output file and informs the user of successful extraction.

-6. The code also handles some error checking for file operations, such as checking if the files exist.

-7. The threshold condition for bit replacement can be easily customized within the code.
-The code also provides support for bit lengths ranging from 23 to 100 bits, allowing for versatile use in different scenarios.

-This code is useful for those who need to apply specific bit replacements based on conditions for compression and extraction of binary data.
-It can be adapted and extended for various applications, especially when working with binary data files.
+9. If the user selects extraction, they are also prompted to enter input and output file names.
+The program reads the compressed data from the input file, extracts it using the Huffman trees, and saves the extracted data to the output file.

+10. The program allows users to continue selecting options until they choose to exit.

+11. If the user selects the exit option or if there's an invalid input, the program terminates.

+Keep in mind that this code is a simplified example and does not include some essential features like error handling, actual Huffman tree generation, or meaningful data compression.
+It's more of a demonstration of the structure and basic functionality needed for a Huffman coding-based compression and extraction program.